It's Snow-Capped Lemon!

 Where to Find It: Disneyland Hotel

 We recommend making dinner reservations at Goofy’s Kitchen at the Disneyland Hotel.
 The dinner buffet was excellent, but we were most impressed with the Dessert Bar!
 The dessert buffet had dozens of treats: soft-serve ice cream, donuts, cookies, cheesecakes, dessert pizza, jello, cakes, tarts, and more.
-If you have a sweet tooth, be sure to book your reservation as soon as possible!
+Goofy’s Kitchen is known for the peanut butter and jelly pizza, so don’t miss it!

 Battered and Fried Monte Cristo